chrisnoonan98675/site/xl-deploy/how-to/create-a-custom-control-task.markdown

 }
 {% endhighlight %}

+## Implement a control task as a delegate

-Another way is in Java as a *delegate* that is bound via synthetic XML.
-Delegate is an object with a default constructor which contains one or more methods annotated with `@Delegate`.
+Another way to implement a control task in Java is to use a delegate that is bound via synthetic XML.
+A delegate is an object with a default constructor that contains one or more methods annotated with `@Delegate`.
 Those can be used to generate steps for control tasks.

 {% highlight java %}
 class MyControlTasks {